aosabook/500lines/functionalDB/chapter.md

 * the second level stores the related attribute-names (the green-ish area)
 * the third level stores the related value (the pink-ish area)

-This index is named EAVT, as the top level map holds (E) entity ids, the second level holds (A) attribute names, and the leaves hold (V) values.
+This index is named EAVT, as the top level map holds (E) entity IDs, the second level holds (A) attribute names, and the leaves hold (V) values.
 The (T) comes from the fact that each layer in the database has its own indexes, hence the index itself is relevant for a specific (T) time.

 ![image alt text](image_1.png)